 Things were further complicated by their very Italian business hours from 11 a.m. to 2 p.m., or until the slices run out.
 This was a specific threat to my midday gym plans.

 So I did what any rational, red-blooded American might.
 I called in an order for ten Sicilian slices and put the elliptical on hold.
 I will report there was something particularly triumphant about eating pizza that day, though it did incite immediate heartburn.

-I used to insist on pan-frying, but trying to evenly cook a circular object on a flat, hot surface while oil violently splatters everywhere is like entering Dante’s seventh circle.
+I used to insist on pan-frying, but trying to evenly cook a circular object on a flat, hot surface while oil violently splatters everywhere is akin to entering Dante’s seventh circle.
 Baking is the only sane way to go.

 The final touch came a few years ago when a now ex-boyfriend said he knew what my meatballs needed—and added that I wasn’t going to like it.
 He was right.
 What they needed was more white bread.
 This is the secret to tender meatballs.
 (It is not, however, the secret to a good relationship.)